junxit/us-congress-bills-110/metadata.md

 - 2007-09-14 — Placed on the House Calendar, Calendar No. 113.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-326.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-326.
+- 2007-10-29 — Considered under suspension of the rules. (consideration: CR H12128-12129)
+- 2007-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2671.
+- 2007-10-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-29 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2007-10-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H12128)
+- 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H12128)